appfog/afdocs/services/_posts/2005-02-01-tunneling.markdown

 If you choose the `1: none` or if Caldecott doesn't have a default client for the service, you can simply leave the terminal window open.
 You can then start your preferred client in another window.
 Once you're done, hit `Ctrl-C` to exit `af` and close the tunnel.

 Note: `af tunnel` is currently only operating on AWS US East infrastructure, but we're working on enabling it for all infrastructures.
 This should be done very soon.
+To migrate MySQL data into other infrastructures, you can [use phpMyAdmin](/services/mysql#phpmyadmin).

 ### More about the Tunnel Command